 Positive and high company morale will lead you to attract and retain top talent.
 Employees will feel far more likely to remain loyal to the company when they have a good and healthy work environment which in turn leads to higher employee morale and that positive energy will help attract and retain talent.

-Now that you can recognize the positive effects of company morale, you need to be able to recognize when your efforts are failing.
+Now that you can recognize the positive effects of company morale and you need to include your remote workers, you need to be able to recognize when your efforts are failing.

 But what causes low employee morale at the workplace?

 Employees need personal growth just as much as the business does.
 When the company isn’t growing, employees can grow bored and unmotivated.

 Research has proven that employees need growth to stay engaged and motivated because, without growth, they will become disengaged and will eventually leave for a more challenging role.
 This is the opposite of staff morale.

 If employees don’t know what you expect of them or they aren’t aware of what’s going on in the company, they won’t be motivated to get the job done to the best of their ability.

 You have to set clear and realistic goals for each employee.
 Schedule one-on-one meetings to track progress and to clear up any confusion.